 So here I am.

-I work for Infosys and am currently based in Pune, Maharashtra, India.
-I started as the guy who reported job failures in the system and ruined peaceful Fridays of everyone in team spread across three continents.
+I work for Deloitte Consulting and am currently based in Bengaluru, Karnataka, India.
+I started as the guy who reported job failures in the system and ruined peaceful Fridays of everyone in the team spread across three continents.
 Then I started fixing those problems as an ABAP Developer.
 Thanks to my patient seniors and SDN, I survived.

 I am a certified SAP Development Associate – ABAP with NW 7.4 and SD 6.0.
-I worked for companies who help sportsmen move quick, make holidays merrier and move cargo.
+I worked for companies who help sportsmen move quick, make holidays merrier, move cargo, and create awesome gaming electronics.
 Interestingly, they all are among the largest players in their game.
-I have worked on Object Oriented and Procedural Programming, Idocs, Gateway Services, Business Rules Framework and Event-based Programming.
+I have worked on Object-Oriented and Procedural Programming, Idocs, Gateway Services, Business Rules Framework and Event-based Programming.
 Development is usually fun.

 There will be more… less on this page, more through my posts.